Posted at 9:21 AM

 Armed with lessons learned and best practices from these grant programs, NTIA launched its BroadbandUSA program in January 2015, to help communities expand their broadband capacity, adoption, and use.
 BroadbandUSA offers technical assistance, guidance, and resources to communities across the country seeking to expand local broadband deployment and adoption.
 BroadbandUSA’s technical assistance team has provided support to various communities, including cities that are developing digital inclusion plans, many of which have elements that target young men of color.
 For instance, BroadbandUSA is supporting the efforts of several cities, on both the East and West Coasts, to design broadband adoption programs and digital inclusion strategies focused on workforce development, public housing and low-income residents.

-The United States Patent and Trademark Office (USPTO) has participated in a number of efforts which have shown great success in furthering the mission of the MBK initiative.
+The U.S. Patent and Trademark Office (USPTO) has participated in a number of efforts which have shown great success in furthering the mission of the MBK initiative.
 These initiatives include:

 - The USPTO Office of Education and Outreach also conducted workshops and activities at the Black Engineer of the Year Awards STEM Carnival and the National Society of Black Engineers Convention in 2016 which featured many young men of color from various public schools.